limegimlet/covid_dataviz/index.md

 # Where France is going
 {:.no_toc}

-French incidence rates are currently one of the highest in Europe and still rising quickly.
-Yet to spare the economy, we're still applying the brakes gently.

-As when driving a car, we can't expect to see an immediate slowdown: it will take longer to see flattening, but hopefully one that's sustainable.
+The curves show that incidence rate for the elderly are growing faster than overall incidence rate.
+In early September, `incid_70+` was lagging `incid_tous` by about 2.5 weeks.
+On Oct 23 the lag is only 3 days.

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/kpi_fr_trends.html" height="500" width="100%"></iframe>
 {% endraw %}

-A common argument that restrictions are exagerated and uncessesary is that hospitals numbers and deaths are relatively low despite high case numbers.
-That was true during the summer when it was overwhelmingly young people testing positive on the beach & mountains.

-But since _la rentrée_ that's no longer the case as the generations mingled once back home.

-Now older people are increasingly testing positve.
-In the plot above you can see `incid_70+` speed up around Sept 1.
-(Double-click on legend to show only that indicator, and this uptick will be more obvious.)

-## The takeaway: Covid-19 is slow-acting
-{:.no_toc}

-An important takeaway with Covid-19: it normally takes a while before you feel it.
-This applies both to individuals (symptomatic ones, at least), and to society at large.

-When people dismiss a rise in incidence rates by pointing to empty hospitals, keep this in mind:

-<blockquote>With widespread testing–as there was in France since mid-July–there will be a step-wise delay between the rises in overall incidence rate (incid_tous), elderly incidence rate (incid_70+), and ICU occupancy (rea%).</blockquote>

-And, unfortunately, deaths.

-Speaking of which...
+Granted, incidence rates are heavily subject to 'testing bias'.
+For example, since mid-September there's been a change in testing strategy to reduce bottlenecks by  prioritizing those who are symptomatic, who are also more likely to be older.

+However, the ICU trends don't suffer from bias.

 # How these trends play out in hospitals
 {:.no_toc}

-Below you can see a corresponding rise in ICU arrivals around September 1st.
-At this point, deaths (`dc`) had already started a slow rise that is by mid-October is looking increasingly exponential.
+Below you can see a rise in ICU arrivals around September 1st.
+Deaths (`dc`) had already started a slow rise that in late October is looking increasingly exponential.

-(The big bump from Sept 18 to 25 was not from new deaths those days, but the result of catching up on a [data-entry backlog](https://www.bfmtv.com/sante/coronavirus-un-rattrapage-de-donnees-provoque-une-forte-hausse-du-nombre-de-deces-dans-les-hopitaux_AN-202009180358.html).)

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/kpi_rea_dc_trends.html" height="500" width="100%"></iframe>
 {% endraw %}

+(The big bump from Sept 18 to 25 was not from new deaths those days, but the result of catching up on a [data-entry backlog](https://www.bfmtv.com/sante/coronavirus-un-rattrapage-de-donnees-provoque-une-forte-hausse-du-nombre-de-deces-dans-les-hopitaux_AN-202009180358.html).)

 **These national trends hide regional variations.
 Compare regions and departments [on this page](region_kpi.html)**.

 # How is France doing compared to our neighbours?
 {:.no_toc}

-Oct 19: We're up there, but looks like we'll soon have company.

-My big question is what are people in Italy & Germany doing that they were able to stay so low for so long.
-And what finally triggered their recent upticks?
+Oct 23: In an odd coincidence, the countries where French is spoken are all at the top.

 {% raw %}<iframe src="https://ourworldindata.org/coronavirus-data-explorer?zoomToSelection=true&minPopulationFilter=1000000&country=FRA~BEL~DEU~ITA~ESP~IRL~GBR~CHE~LUX&region=Europe&casesMetric=true&interval=smoothed&hideControls=true&perCapita=true&smoothing=7&pickerMetric=location&pickerSort=asc" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>
 {% endraw %}